Containment associations enable modeling a dense collection of features in a network while also controlling map clutter.

 - View Scale—You can control the scale at which the container view opens when entering containment mode to work with content features.

-- Split Policy—You can manage the behavior of linear and polygonal containers when they are split.
-For example, when a linear container is split in half, split the contents of the container between the two.
+- Split Policy—You can manage the behavior of linear containers when they are split.
+For example, when a line container is split in half, split the contents of the container between the two.

 To learn more, see Association roles and Deletion Semantics, View Scale, and Container Split Policy.